zlociu/Xbox-Controller-Mouse/README.md

 Just open project and click build and then run.
 Program will automatically detect your device.
 Program will automatically close when you disconnect gamepad.
+⚠️ You may need to "Run as administrator" to use xbox gamepad in some applications (e.g. Task Manager).

 ## Future improvements 💡
  - Alert if low energy